Holly Martin Smith: Actualism

 Much of Smith's work focused on questions about right and wrong that are common to many distinct ethical theories, including both consequentialist theories and deontological ones (the moral status of an act depends on features of an act other than its consequences, such as whether or not it involves telling a lie or breaking a promise).
 Her paper "Dated Rightness and Moral Imperfection" helped launch a debate now known as the debate between Actualism and Possibilism by arguing for the first time in favor of Actualism.
 Possibilists believe that whether or not the agent ought to perform an immediate action depends on whether performing it would enable the ideal course of action in the future.
 Actualists believe that whether or not an agent ought to perform the action depends on what performing that action would actually lead her to do in the future.

 The issue is illustrated by an example from Smith/Goldman's later paper "Doing the Best One Can".
 A graduate student asks faculty member S for comments on a paper he plans to present at a job interview.
 If S agrees and comments on the paper, the student will improve the paper substantially, have a highly successful interview, and receive an offer for a three-year job.
 If S accepts the task but fails to comment on the paper in time, the student will make no revisions, have a dismal interview, and receive no job offer.
 If S declines to provide comments, the student will elicit comments from a less expert faculty member, make less helpful revisions on the paper, have a moderately successful interview, and receive a one-year job offer.
 Clearly S's accepting the task would enable her to follow the ideal course of action, namely reading and commenting on the paper in a timely way, resulting in the student's receiving a three-year job.
-However, in reality if S accepted the task, she would actually fail to comment on the paper in time, either because she would misunderstand the deadline, or because she of her time-consuming administrative chores.
-In this case the student would receive no job offer.
+However, in reality if S accepted the task, she would actually fail to comment on the paper in time, either because she would misunderstand the deadline, or because of her time-consuming administrative chores.
+In this case, the student would receive no job offer.
 Possibilism recommends that S agree to comment, that would support her intent to follow the best course of action.
 Actualism takes a more realistic stance: it recommends that S decline since that would lead to a better outcome.
 Smith argues this case requires the same reasoning as a prudential decision, such as deciding to drive carefully to avoid a crash.